 Every School Day Counts but every minute is equally as important!

 If your child’s attendance or punctuality gives us grounds for concern we will contact you to try and gain your support.
-However, if the attendance/punctuality continues to be poor we will ask the Hertfordshire’s Attendance Manager to help us to see if we can support you in improving this.
-She has the power to fine parents or take them to court and in the worst cases this could lead to a large monetary fine or imprisonment.
+However, if the attendance/punctuality continues to be poor we will ask the Hertfordshire’s Attendance Team to help us to see if we can support you in improving this.

 BEING AT SCHOOL EVERY DAY IS VERY IMPORTANT AND WE LIKE TO CELEBRATE GOOD ATTENDANCE!